AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ## Context Embeddings and Substitutions

 In order to specify $\beta$-conversion, we need a notion of substitution.
-Also, the $\eta$-rule must refer to a notion of *weakening* or *embedding*: it mentions the "same" term under and over a $\lambda$ binder, but the two mentions cannot be definitionally the same, since they are in different contexts and thus have different types.
+Also, the $\eta$-rule must refer to a notion of *weakening* or *embedding*: it mentions the "same" term under and over a $\lambda$ binder, but the two occurrences cannot be definitionally the same, since they are in different contexts and thus have different types.
 We need to express the notion that whenever one has a term in a context, one can construct essentially the same term in a larger context.
 We use *order-preserving-embeddings* for this.
 Embeddings enable us to state the $\eta$-rule, but we also make use of them for defining substitutions.

 ### Embeddings {#sec:embeddings}